nycdotnet/DotNetLinting/README.md

 ## SA1513: Closing brace should be followed by blank line
 Default `error` ☣️

 This is a whitespace opinion and can be implemented automatically - therefore it should not be an error.
+This one is also bad with the new implicit enumerable syntax in C# (`[]`) so it should just be disabled.

 ```
-dotnet_diagnostic.SA1513.severity = suggestion
+dotnet_diagnostic.SA1513.severity = none
 ```